South Africa expects G20 summit to strengthen multilateralism - www.lokmattimes.com

 He pointed out that in terms of promoting the interests of the Global South, South Africa considers the G20 to be an important vehicle for advancing the aspirations of developing countries and Africa's development priorities in particular.

-It is expected that the G20 will continue to support emerging and developing economies to achieve sustainable development, Lamola added.
+It is expected that the G20 will continue to support emerging and developing economies to achieve sustainable development, added Lamola.

 South Africa will assume the G20 Presidency on December 1 and will host the summit in 2025.